k40-random-entropy/k40-radioactive-randomness/08_DELIVERY_SECURITY.md

 If the customer provides a PGP public key (e.g., generated with Gpg4win/Kleopatra), all files and short messages can be encrypted directly for that key.

-This enables full end‑to‑end encryption without passwords and without any shared secrets.
+This enables full end‑to‑end encryption.

 Encrypted content may include: